 Literature and Study Materials

 You will complete three assignments during the course and one final assignment which involves a simulation of the dynamics of a complex mechanical system.
-These assignments will be handed in digitally through the Electronic Learning Environment.
+These assignments will be handed in digitally through the learning environment.

 If you decide that you would like to apply to the full Master's program in Aerospace Engineering, you will need to go through the admission process as a regular MSc student.
 If you are admitted, you can then request an exemption for this course that you completed as a non-degree-seeking student.
 The Board of Examiners will evaluate your request and will decide whether or not you are exempted.